Yelp/mrjob/docs/guides/configs-hadoopy-runners.rst

    :set: local
    :default: ``None``

-   Maximum number of workers to run at one time.
-If not set, runs one worker per CPU on the machine.
+   Maximum number of tasks to handle at one time.
+If not set, defaults to the number of CPUs on your system.

-   This also affects the number of input file splits the runner makes (which is the only impact in ``inline`` mode).
+   This also affects the number of input file splits the runner makes (the only impact in ``inline`` mode).

    .. versionadded:: 0.6.2